ZEISS/precise-ui/.github/CONTRIBUTING.md

    git push origin HEAD
    ```

-6. After the code is successfully pushed to the origin repo, navigate to
+6. After the code is successfully pushed to the origin repository, navigate to
-   [Precise UI GitHub repo](https://github.com/ZEISS/precise-ui/pulls) and issue a New pull request.
+   [Precise UI GitHub repository](https://github.com/ZEISS/precise-ui/pulls) and issue a New pull
+   request.

 You may merge the Pull Request in once you have the sign-off of two other developers, or if you
 do not have permission to do that, you may request the second reviewer to merge it for you.